vijaykrishnavanshi/idea-dump/README.md

 # Ideas

 This is a project to gather all the ideas that I have but don't have time to work on.
-If you are interested feel free to pick them up and ping me if you need any help.
+If you are interested feel free to pick them up and ping me if you need me to elaborate.

 ## List of Ideas